trebor53139/RE-scripts/README.md

 (2) Checking if a specific Knowledge Base (KB) number is installed on the machine and performing a Bing search for the entered KB number.
 The script continuously prompts the user to choose between these options, ensuring valid input through a loop, and offers the option to run the program again after completion.

+Disclaimer: Any use of this script is done so at user's own risk I assume no responsibility for consequences arising from its use.
+I test it on a window 10 physcial machine.